-What white TRIM paint colours will look good with Stonington Gray walls?
+What white trim or cabinet paint colours are best with Stonington Gray walls?

 These whites are among some of the TRUEST whites and would show a clean, more crisp contrast with Stonington Gray walls.

 If you do happen to choose an overly warm white, the COOL blue of Stonington can over-react with the yellow that’s in most warm whites and they will enhance each other.
 Enhance means that the blue in Stonington can make the yellow in your white look stronger, and the yellow can, in turn, make the blue look stronger.
 Some people don’t mind this look…I am not some people.

 What Sherwin Williams paint colours are the same as or similar to Stonington Gray?

 When it comes to getting an EXACT match, you’ll never find it as there will always be a shift in undertones, depth and temperature.
 However, Sherwin Williams has a few paint colours with similar intents, such as…

 BTW, if you’re thinking of colour matching (ie: having Sherwin Williams make a Benjamin Moore colour) you MIGHT just want to read this first!

 How does Stonington Gray compare to other gray paint colours?

 When doing my E-Design, I often have clients who are deciding between Stonington Gray and a few other popular grays and they just can’t decide which is their favourite.
 Remember, a lot of the time, it’s not about what’s best for you, it’s about what’s best for your room, and learning about the differences between colours can help you make the best choice!